-As perilous times are increasing in our nation, we look to God for divine protection.
+As perilous times increase, we look to God for divine protection.
 The Lord has a plan to protect those who pray and put their trust in Him.

 God loves to protect and guide His people, like a shepherd caring for His flock.
 See Psalm 23.

-Though God reigns over the earth, He has given men freedom of choice, though some rebel against His voice of reason and compassion.
-As a consequence, the Lord does not have total control over everything men do on our planet.* But know this—God loves you and does not want to see you hurt.
+Though God reigns over the earth, He has given men freedom of choice, and some rebel against His voice of reason and compassion.
+As a result, the Lord does not totally control everything men do on our planet.* But know this—God loves you and does not want to see you hurt.

 The Bible declares in Romans 8:14, “For as many as are led by the Spirit of God, these are sons [and daughters] of God.”
 When we are led by the Spirit, He guides us not to be in the wrong place at the wrong time.
 But if you are not a born again child of God, there is no better time to believe on Jesus and enter into His covenant of protection.